vhit-spa/ctrlx-automation-sdk-moveit2/README.md

 # MoveIt!2 Ctrlx Automation SDK

-This repository contains a MoveIt 2 overlay snap build setup for ctrlX CORE, targeting ROS 2 Humble.
+This repository contains a MoveIt 2 overlay snap build setup for ctrlX CORE, targeting ROS 2 jazzy.
 It packages the MoveIt 2 runtime, ROS 2 control runtime, and helper scripts into a snap overlay that can be combined with a ctrlX ROS base snap.

 ## Prerequisites

-- A working ROS 2 Humble installation.
+- A working ROS 2 jazzy installation.
 - `colcon`, `rosdep`, and `snapcraft` available on the build host.
 - The `ctrlx-automation-sdk` repository available for ctrlX SDK support.
 - The `ctrlx-automation-sdk-ros2` repository available for ROS 2 integration with ctrlX.